-In Brazil, ICC has the participation of more than 500 Brazilian executives associated with nine thematic commissions, through which the organization develops projects and addresses issues of high relevance for the Brazilian business sector, advocating with the government, international organizations and society civil.
+In Brazil, ICC has the participation of more than 500 Brazilian executives associated with 8 thematic commissions, through which the organization develops projects and addresses issues of high relevance for the Brazilian business sector, advocating with the government, international organizations and society civil.

+Participation in the Commissions is exclusive to ICC Brasil members.
 To join an ICC Commission, globally or in Brazil, please contact us.

-Arbitration and Mediation
+Arbitration and ADR

 LEADERSHIP OF THE COMMISSION IN BRAZIL